Doom is a sci-fi horror first-person shooter developed and published by id for the PC (running MS-DOS) on December 10, 1993.

 Players who are starting a new game can start at the beginning of an episode (starting with no armor and a pistol with 50 bullets).
 Starting from the second episode, players can find two new cell energy weapons (the uncommon Plasma Gun and the rare BFG-9000) and two new common enemies (the Cacodemon and the Lost Soul).
-Players can pick between five (four before game version 1.2) difficulties (known as "skill levels"):
+Players can pick between five difficulties (known as "skill levels"):

-- I'm too young to die. - Fewer monsters (and more items) than normal.
+- I'm too young to die. - Fewer monsters and more items.
 Double ammo granted on weapon and ammo pickups.
 Players take half damage.

-- Hey, not too rough. - Fewer monsters (and more items) than normal.
+- Hey, not too rough. - Fewer monsters and more items.

 - Hurt me plenty. - Normal difficulty.

-- Ultra-Violence. - More monsters (and fewer items) than normal.
+- Ultra-Violence. - More monsters and fewer items.

 - Nightmare! - Added in v1.2.
 Cheat codes are disabled.
-More monsters (and fewer items) than normal.
+More monsters and fewer items.
 Double ammo granted on weapon and ammo pickups.
 Monsters react and move faster, and respawn shortly after death.

 |Damage: 10 per punch, 200 with Berserk Pack|

 One of two starting weapons.
-The fist is simple and effective against weaker enemies but when a Berserk Pack power up is activated it boosts the attack power of the fist considerably allowing you to tear through and even gib many enemies with ease.
+The fist is simple and effective against weaker enemies but when a Berserk Pack power up is activated it boosts the attack power of the fist considerably allowing the Doom marine to tear through and even gib many enemies with ease.

 |Damage: 20 per 'hit'|